utropicmedia/storj-IPFS/README.md

 ﻿
 # storj-ipfs

 Note: This project was done as a thought-experiment to explore novel uses of relatively flat distributed networks.
-The goal of this effort was to combine features of the IPFS protocol with foundational features of Storj, providing the strongest
+The goal of this effort was to combine features of the IPFS protocol with foundational features of the Storj protocol to evaluate the feasability to provide a global data plane with self-sustaining economic mechanics.

 ## upload flow